 I’m an essayist, poet and teacher with an Oxford M.Phil. in economic and social history and an MFA in creative writing from American University (Washington, DC).
 My thesis, Thief of Souls, received the Myra Sklarew Award, and Lee Gutkind selected the title essay for inclusion in his anthology, Show Me All Your Scars (2016, InFact Books).

 I have published essays, travel writing and journalism in print and on-line publications such as Hunger Mountain, Transitions Abroad and New America Media.
-My poetry is published or forthcoming from the Comstock Review, Delmarva Review and the Sandy River Review.
+My poetry is published or forthcoming from a variety of journals including the Delmarva Review, Poets Reading the News and Rust + Moth.

 I grew up near Alexandria, VA.
 I’ve lived in New Jersey, Yemen, Washington, DC, Oxford, New York City, Egypt, New Hampshire, Washington DC again, Maryland and now South Korea.
 I spent a few years in a Middle East studies Ph.D. program at NYU and I speak Arabic.
 These days I’m working on Korean.